goauthentik/authentik/website/docs/providers/rac/index.md

 ---

 :::info
-This feature is in technical preview, so please report any Bugs you run into on [GitHub](https://github.com/goauthentik/authentik/issues).
+This feature is in technical preview, so please report any bugs you run into on [GitHub](https://github.com/goauthentik/authentik/issues).
 :::

 :::info